hoenie-ams/eikon-python/README.md

 ### Overview:
-Thomson Reuters Eikon (licenced) provides access to real-time market data, news, fundamental and reference data, research and analytics etc. Most of the data available from Eikon can be retrieved programmatically using APIs.
-These APIs are designed for ease of use and for rapid application development.
-The APIs could also be utilized in a variety of development environments including Microsoft Visual Studio, Matlab, R, Microsoft Office VBA.
+The Thomson Reuters Eikon API provides simple access to users who require programmatic access to Thomson Reuters data on the desktop.
 Check out https://developers.thomsonreuters.com/ for more information.

 ### Steps:

 First, download, install and run the Eikon Scripting Proxy from the [developers portal](https://developers.thomsonreuters.com/) and request an AppID.

-Download the Eikon package for Python:
+Download the Eikon package for Python with pip*:
 ```
 pip install eikon
 ```
+*If you cannot use pip, you can install the package with wheel with the files from: https://pypi.python.org/pypi/eikon

 Start and set your AppID (while the Eikon Scripting Proxy is running):
 ```